-Els Payne — Els had been helping in Outsiders for some years before she became a Trustee: at the V-Group gatherings for women, our Jamboree, etc. She originally came to us offering her professional massage skills to our members.
+Els Payne — Before becoming a Trustee Els had been helping Outsiders for some years: at the V-Group gatherings for women, our Jamboree, etc. She originally came to us offering her professional massage skills to our members.
 She runs the Outsiders West Country Lunches with great warmth and enthusiasm and is the coordinator of SHADA, Els contributes in many ways.

 Nicola Howard – Nicola is a very old friend of Tuppy and has always supported her in her work.
 Nicola is commercial director of Salus Global Knowledge Exchange, which aims for healthy sustainable communities for the world, e,g, reducing pollution..
 She hopes to use her skills to benefit Trustees meetings and support us to eventually obtain the funding we deserve.